 During my latest test drive I failed to find these options.
 With the current version of Jimdo you can either turn on the Mobile Template or set up a professional landing page called ‘Mobile Express Page’ for the mobile version of your JimdoPro or JimdoBusiness website.
 This page will feature your company’s most essential information.
 In this case your mobile visitors will be redirected to this page, not your mobile/desktop website.

 Speaking about mobiles, it’s noteworthy that Jimdo has a mobile app for iOS.
 The app allows you to write blog posts and update your Jimdo website on the go.
 It was named one of Apple’s “Best of 2013” apps.
 Jimdo mobile gurus plan to release an Android app in the near future.
 Update!
 Jimdo for Android is here.

 #4 Customer Support

 Jimdo has an excellent Support Center offering various forms of support, from basic tutorials to live chat and Community Forum.
-Their knowledge base is rather handy and easy-to-navigate (as opposed to their editor).
+Their knowledge base is rather handy and easy-to-navigate.
 I also liked its simple language.

 #5 Pricing Policy

 Similar to other website builders, Jimdo offers a free basic account allowing you to see how the system works (you can display and sell up to 5 items within this plan).
-In order to connect your own domain, as well as unlock more designs, increase storage and get access to other bells and whistles, you have to purchase either their Pro ($90/year) or Business ($240) plan.
+In order to connect your own domain, as well as unlock more features and increase storage, you have to purchase either their Pro ($90/year) or Business ($240) plan.